-Ear tip of a cat showing early cancerous changes
+Ear tip of a cat showing

-Grass awns are another summer problem - the grass awns of the meadow grasses are easily trapped in the coats of pets, especially dogs.
-They then migrate and become lodged in a variety of places including the ears and between the toes.
+lodged in a variety of places including the ears and between the toes.
 It is always a good idea to groom your pets regularly, and especially after walks, to keep a close eye out for grass awns.

 Tick alert!
 It's important to check your pet after every walk to spot if any ticks have become attached.
 Ticks can be removed using a special tick device or in the surgery.
-There are a range of tablets, collars and spoton products to kill ticks.
+Beware that not all flea products include tick protection.
 Using prescription strength veterinary only medication (which very rapidly kills ticks) is key to preventing a range of deadly diseases that ticks can transmit.